Stratio/flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

-                                                If a line exceeds this length, it is truncated, and the remaining characters on the line will appear in a subsequent event. deserializer.outputCharset      UTF-8           Charset to use for encoding events put into the channel.
+                                                If a line exceeds this length, it is truncated, and the remaining characters on the line will appear in a subsequent event. deserializer.inputCharset       UTF-8           Charset to use for decoding text input. deserializer.outputCharset      UTF-8           Charset to use for encoding events put into the channel. deserializer.decodeErrorPolicy  ``FAIL``        What to do when we see a non-decodable character in the input file.
+                                                ``FAIL``: Throw an exception and fail to parse the file.
+                                                ``REPLACE``: Replace the unparseable character with the "replacement character" char, typically Unicode U+FFFD.
+                                                ``IGNORE``: Drop the unparseable character sequence.
 ==============================  ==============  ==========================================================

 AVRO